Calculator

 - 03Red Sea Coral Pro — elevated reef-salt datasheethttps://www.redseafish.com/salt/coral-pro-salt/

-- 04Tropic Marin sea salts — Classic and Pro-Reefhttps://www.tropic-marin.com/en/products/sea-salts/
+- 04Tropic Marin sea salts — Classic and Pro-Reefhttps://www.tropic-marin.com/meerwasser-produkte?lang=en

-- 05Fritz RPM Reef Pro Mix — manufacturer pagehttps://fritzaquatics.com/product/rpm-reef-pro-mix-fritz/
+- 05Fritz RPM Reef Pro Mix — manufacturer pagehttps://fritzaquatics.com/products/fritz-rpm-reef-pro-mix

-- 06Randy Holmes-Farley — Specific Gravity in reef aquariahttps://reefs.com/magazine/specific-gravity-the-most-important-water-chemistry-parameter/
+- 06Randy Holmes-Farley — Specific Gravity in reef aquariahttps://reefs.com/magazine/chemistry-and-the-aquarium-specific-gravity-oh-how-complicated/

 Last reviewed